County Cork Ireland · Co. Cork · Ballineen & Enniskeane Save · Share

 By car

-Cork city to Ballineen is 80 kilometres on the N71 through Bandon — about 90 minutes.
-Dunmanway is twelve kilometres further west.
+Cork city to Ballineen is about 43 kilometres west, roughly an hour, on the N71 to Bandon then the R586 west through Enniskeane.
+Bandon is 15 kilometres east, Dunmanway a similar distance west.
 Parking is on the street.
-The road follows the Bandon River valley.

 By bus